What is thrush?

 You don’t need to treat partners, unless they have symptoms.

 Your GP or sexual health clinic can help identify if something is causing your thrush, such as your period or sex.
 They’ll recommend how often you should use treatment.

 What should I do if I think I have thrush?

 Thrush has very similar symptoms to a lot of sexually transmitted infections, so if you have had unprotected sex, or if this is your first time having thrush then we would recommend that you visit us.
-You can book an appointment or come to a walk in session.
+You can call us to book an appointment.

 If you have had thrush before and are certain that it is the cause of your discomfort then you can get medication over the counter at a pharmacy.
 Alternatively you can visit a Devon Sexual Health clinic to be assessed and discuss treatment.